PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 This was the point that he almost caught Tom’s eye.
 She noticed his glance, so he looked away, not wanting to intrude.
 He walked past them and put them to the back of his mind: onwards north.

-Using the remaining light, the long road north was sparse.
-Also he reckoned it was more bitterly cold, and he had heard it was dangerous further up.
+Using the remaining light, the long road north looked sparse.
+Also he reckoned it was more bitterly cold, and he heard it was isolated further up.

 As he walked he created a new choice: including an option to stop, turn around and head back south from where he came.
 It had been an ambitious venture starting the previous spring.
-Perhaps his long journey north had reached their conclusion; here at this spot?
+Perhaps his long journey north had reached it's conclusion; here at this spot?

 He stopped.

 He slowed his steps.
 There was nothing in front of him.
 Behind him the two (with the cow) were arguing: he could hear them; the girl with the boots did not want to get lost in the forest, the boy with the cow wanted to get home; the girl said “The boots didn't work like that.”, the boy getting a little frustrated.
-Her final gambit: to plead caution, for fear of getting lost.
+Her final gambit: to plead caution, for fear of getting lost again.
 The boy seeming to be swayed.
 They stopped talking.

 Our well dressed, travelling man turned around.
 He could see the strange two with the cow.
 They had their backs to him, except the cow who faced him.